gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md) and use the most up-to-date versions of Miniconda and CUDA/cuDNN (I recommend CUDA 10.1 or 10.2 as those are compatible with PyTorch 1.5, which is used in this repo, and newest compatible cuDNN).

 ## Usage

+Go through this section to run the project but if you are still having problems take a look at [this (stylization)](https://www.youtube.com/watch?v=lOR-LncQlk8&list=PLBoQnSflObcmbfshq9oNs41vODgXG-608&index=5) and [this (training)](https://www.youtube.com/watch?v=EuXd-aO77A0&list=PLBoQnSflObcmbfshq9oNs41vODgXG-608&index=6) accompanying YouTube videos.

 ### Stylization